Capnsockless/DotAQuizOld/README.md

 https://discord.gg/nhBvdqV here's the discord server where users can hear bot updates, give feedback and report mistakes and typos that might be present in cogs.quizes.py questdict dictionary.

+Images used for regular quiz questions, for shopquiz and iconquiz are stored in seperate folders inside the main folder (next to discordquizbot.py)
+I didn't include these files here since they contain over 600 images in total.
+Folders are named: "quizimages", "shopkeepimages" and "iconquizimages", You can see these folders being called in various commands in /cogs/quizes.py

 # Issues
 There are many issues, mostly OOP related ones:
 I can't sort the help command, optimally, it would be as such: